Research

 • Collaborations (listed in alphabetical order)

-Dr. Gianluca Lazzi of the University of Southern California
+Dr. Gianluca Lazzi, University of Southern California

-Dr. Ping Liang of Cellular Nanomed, Inc.
+Dr. Ping Liang, Cellular Nanomed, Inc.

-Dr. Salvador Pane of the ETH Zurich
+Dr. Salvador Pane, ETH Zurich

-Dr. Marta Pardo of the University of Valencia
+Dr. Marta Pardo, University of Valencia

-Dr. Douglas Weber of Carnegie Mellon University
+Dr. Douglas Weber, Carnegie Mellon University

 Top